BuzzerBox/BuzzUI/README.md

 # WiFi
-WiFi name's `BuzzerBoxNetwrok` and the password is `12TheBuzzerBox_IncredibleNetwork34`
+WiFi name's `BuzzerBoxNetwork` and the password is `12TheBuzzerBox_IncredibleNetwork34`

 # Disable Screen Saver
 To disable the screen saver, use the `raspi-config` and disable the screen blanking